Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.AdminUser.md

 ## SYNOPSIS

-Use Azure AD identities instead of using the registry admin user.
+Use Entra ID identities instead of using the registry admin user.

 ## DESCRIPTION

-Azure Container Registry (ACR) includes a built-in admin user account.
+Azure Container Registry (ACR) includes a built-in local admin user account.
 The admin user account is a single user account with administrative access to the registry.
 This account provides single user access for early test and development.
 The admin user account is not intended for use with production container registries.

+Instead of using the admin user account, consider using Entra ID (previously Azure AD) identities.
+Entra ID provides a centralized identity and authentication system for Azure.
+This provides a number of benefits including:

+- Strong account protection controls with conditional access, identity governance, and privileged identity management.
+- Auditing and reporting of account activity.
-Instead use role-based access control (RBAC).
+- Granular access control with role-based access control (RBAC).
-RBAC can be used to delegate registry permissions to an Azure AD (AAD) identity.
+- Separation of account types for users and applications.

 ## RECOMMENDATION